stephaneerard/Imagine/docs/en/driving-yaml.rst

   image_generator.drawing:
     header:
-      type: static-text           #static-text is used to write a text
+      type: static_text           #static_text is used to write a text, driver will call drawStaticText
       text: My Funny Header       #the text to be drawn
       font: internal-2            #the font to use, defined later
       font-size: 20               #the font size